 The perfect CPAP Machine is vital when treating your sleep apnea.
 But only if you pair it with your perfect CPAP mask.
-And for a lot?of people, the number one consideration is going to be the comfort.
-Which is why we have created our guide to the most comfortable CPAP masks of 2018.
+For a lot of people, the number one consideration is going to be the comfort, which is why we have created our guide of the most comfortable CPAP masks.

 If you have been diagnosed with sleep apnea, you are going to want to get it treated.
 Probably for your sake and for the sake of a bed partner you may have.
 Chronic fatigue can result in a wide range of problems, either now or later in life.
 Heart failure, obesity, strokes and the injuries caused by simply being too tired to handle all that life throws at you.
 Plus you don’t want to spend every day just feeling tired like you are running on empty.
 You may be prescribed CPAP treatment, using a home CPAP machine and for a lot of people the idea of this can seem a little daunting.
 However, it really doesn’t need to be.
 We know of many people who were so uncomfortable with the idea of wearing a mask to sleep in.
 But because they followed our advice on the most comfortable CPAP masks they now give it about as much thought as brushing their teeth before bed.

-What types of mask are going to feature on the list for the most comfortable CPAP masks of 2018?
+What types of mask are going to feature on the list for the most comfortable CPAP masks?
 Well, all three; full-face, nasal pillow and nasal mask.

 This mask also featured on our overall Best CPAP Masks.
 It is not only a comfortable mask, it is an all-around brilliant CPAP mask.

 The AirTouch features UltraSoft memory foam.
 And they’re not kidding when they say it’s soft!
 The memory foam means it will mold to your face’s shape so your CPAP mask becomes as comfortable as your spot on the couch thanks to day-after-day usage.